wireddude/wireddude.github.io/_posts/2016-01-24-inspiration.md

 ![](http://media.davidkanter.com/Photo-2016-01-24-10-26.jpg)

 some inspirational quotes someone posted on facebook.
+I used scanbot to perform OCR.

 > Live beneath your means.
 Return everything
 > you borrow.
 Stop blaming other people